 Throughout the project, researchers should have procedures in place to keep accurate and complete records of participants’ involvement.
 Records should indicate how many participants were recruited and why some were not eligible, how many agreed to participate, and how many eventually did participate.
 Attrition should be monitored and reasons obtained.
 Initial group assignments and deviations from these assignments should be documented.
 This information is relevant to the validity of the project and will be important if the researcher wants to complete an intention to treat analysis.
 This information should also be accurately reported in a flow diagram, including reasons for drop-outs (see Chapter 15).

-Depending on the type of data, analysis can ...
+Depending on the type ...